TimofeyKruk/ImageClassifierCIFAR10/README.md

 **Written with PyTorch API**

 Used CIFAR10 image (32,32,3) dataset for training and testing.
-During the investigation process different structures were trained.
+During the investigation process trained different structures.
 *The architectures of neural networks and results (accuracy) are listed below:*

 ## 2 Convolutional + 3 Dense(FC) model
-The first attempt was with a simple model structure:
+The first attempt was with quite simple model structure:

 ```bash
 MyNet(